-Source: Field data (2021).
+Source: Field data, 2021

 Types of Agricultural Information Accessed by Smallholder Farmers

-With regards to types of agricultural information accessed by smallholder farmers, the findings have revealed that different climate change adaptation agricultural information was provided to smallholder famers.
-This information covers the use of new affordable farm implements, the use of improved drought-tolerant and early-maturing seed/ crop varieties, and farming calendar changes.
+With regard to types of agricultural information accessed by smallholder farmers, the findings revealed that agricultural information about climate change adaptation had been provided to smallholder famers.
+This information covered the use of new affordable farm implements, improved drought-tolerant and early-maturing seed/ crop varieties, and farming calendar changes.
 Smallholder farmers’ access to information on new farm implements (soil tillage implements) was also confirmed by all FGD participants and key informants interviewed.
-For instance, one FGD participant said:
+For instance, one FGD participant had the following to say:

-In our village, for long period of time, we have been receiving different types of agricultural information such as changing of farming calendar in relation to onset and cessation of rainfall.
-This has enabled us to schedule our agricultural activities properly to cope with climate change.
+In our village, for a long period of time, we have been receiving different types of agricultural information such as changing the farming calendar in relation to onset and cessation of rainfall.
+This has enabled us to schedule our agricultural activities properly, to cope with climate change.
 Moreover, we normally receive information about cultivation of drought tolerant crops such as millet and cassava because they have high adaptive capacity and can withstand drought conditions.
-This has been a very important climate change adaptation strategy because it has reduced the problem of household food insecurity for the majority of households in our village, (Focus group discussion in Isele village, 2021).
+This has been a very important climate change adaptation strategy because it has reduced the problem of household food insecurity for the majority of households in our village.
+(Focus group discussion in Isele village, 2021).

-Moreover, the findings indicate that smallholder farmers receive agricultural information on the use of fertilizers, nutrient retention practices, and proper farming practices in response to climate change.
-Additionally, the findings revealed that smallholder farmers were given information regarding plant spacing, inter-cropping, the nature of the soil, and proper use of pesticides.
+Moreover, the findings indicated that smallholder farmers received agricultural information on the use of fertilizers, nutrient retention practices, and proper farming practices in response to climate change.
+Additionally, the findings revealed that smallholder farmers were being given information regarding plant spacing, inter-cropping, the nature of the soil, and proper use of pesticides.
 The famers reported that they use this information to respond to climate change.
-One of the key informants from Idodi village said that:
+One of the key informants from Idodi village gave the following admission:

 The type of agricultural information that we are receiving has helped us very much in adapting to climate change disasters.
 We are also taught about proper farming practices that retain soil moisture and nutrients.
-Example of this farming practice is mixed cropping in which we normally combine cereal crops such as maize with legumes such as cowpeas or groundnuts because in addition to the different adaptive capacity of these crops to climate change, legumes tend to increase soil fertility.
+An example such farming practices is mixed cropping in which we normally combine cereal crops such as maize with legumes such as cowpeas or groundnuts, because in addition to the different adaptive capacity of these crops to climate change, legumes tend to increase soil fertility.
 Moreover, we have been using improved seed varieties such as maize called Staha and Situka, which tend to mature within a short period of time.
-Now we are a bit happy with the agricultural improvement initiatives that have been extended to us by the government, (In-depth interview with Village elder in Idodi, 2021).
+Now we are a bit happy with the agricultural improvement initiatives that have been extended to us by the government.
+(In-depth interview with Village elder in Idodi, 2021).

-Moreover, field observation was also done in the study areas.
-During field observation it was noted that different drought tolerant crops such as cassava and millets were planted in different farms at Isele village.
-As stated earlier, this type of crops has high adaptive capacity to drought and therefore ensures crop yield in climate change.
+Moreover, field observation was also carried out in the study areas.
+During this observation, it was noted that different drought tolerant crops such as cassava and millet were planted in different farms at Isele village.
+As stated earlier, this type of crops has high adaptive capacity to drought and therefore ensures adequate crop yield even with climate change.
 Moreover, it was observed that early maturing crop varieties such as Situka and Staha for maize were planted at Idodi village.
-Therefore, these enables the researcher to make verification on the information collected from household’s survey, key informant interview and FGD.
+These enabled the researcher to verify the information collected from the household survey, key informant interviews and FGDs.

-Sources of agricultural information for smallholder farmers
+Sources of Agricultural Information for Smallholder Farmers